-Treatments include conservative measures such as bedrest and fluids; spinal injection procedures, such as epidural blood patching; embolization; or surgery.
+Treatments include conservative measures such as bedrest and fluids; spinal injection procedures, such as epidural blood patching; fibrin occlusion; trans-venous embolization; or surgery.

 WHAT ARE THE CAUSES?

 A spinal CSF leak can be spontaneous due to:

 - pre-existing spinal pathology such as a bone spur - pre-existing weakness of the dura mater due to heritable disorders of connective tissue - CSF-venous fistula (an abnormal connection from CSF space to epidural veins)